 ROSEN, A LEADING NATIONAL FIRM, Encourages Hayward Holdings, Inc. Investors to Inquire About Class Action Investigation – HAYW

-WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Hayward Holdings, Inc. (NYSE: HAYW) resulting from allegations that Hayward may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Hayward Holdings, Inc. HAYW resulting from allegations that Hayward may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Hayward securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.